-Following the announcement made by the Prime Minister last night, the United Kingdom, including Oldham East and Saddleworth remains in lockdown.
+Following the announcement made by the Prime Minister on 23rd March, the United Kingdom, including Oldham East and Saddleworth remains in lockdown.
 During the statement on 10th May, the Prime Minister announced some restrictions have been relaxed.
-However, everyone should still continue to stay at home for the next three weeks.
+However, everyone should still continue to stay at home as much as possible.
 You should only leave your house to buy essential supplies including foods or medicines, or to go to work, if you are a key worker or cannot work from home and for daily exercise.
 You may also leave your house if you are helping to care for a vulnerable person.
 When you go out, please make sure you maintain 2 meters between yourself and other people at all times.
 The most up to date guidance can be found here and below – please do refer to this.

 The good news is that the majority of people who become infected with Covid-19 will experience mild or moderate symptoms, and will be able to cope at home without needing to contact the NHS.
 Some people may have the virus and not even know it!

 The NHS has identified the following symptoms of Covid-19:

 - A dry cough